bumoproject/bumo-docs-en/docs/atp_10.md

     ```

 ### Transferring Tokens
 Transferring Tokens is to transfer a certain amount of tokens to a destination account.
-When transferring tokens, you can set the parameters by initiating the `Transferring Tokens` transaction.
+When transferring tokens, you can set the parameters by initiating the `Transferring Assets` transaction.
 The following table shows the parameters to be set.

 | Parameter                 | Description                                                  |
 | -------------------------- | ------------------------------------------------------------ |